 Dr. Anderson married Sarah Elizabeth ‘Libby’ Smith on the 17th of October, 1890 in Comber.
 Mrs. Anderson was the daughter of Rueben Smith and the former Amanda Buchanan.
-Her parents were married in Michigan and they had 3 children there, Mary, a son named Larue and another daughter Emma.
-They moved to Canada in 1863 and farmed in Sandwich West Twp, Essex County.
+Her parents were married in Michigan and they had 3 children in Michigan; Mary, a son named Larue and a daughter named Emma.
+The Buchanan family moved to Canada in 1863 and farmed in Sandwich West Twp, Essex County.
 Sarah Elizabeth ‘Libby’ Buchanan was born in June of 1865.
 Her mother died when she was a young child and her father married Mary Anne Hurst on the 22nd of August, 1870 in Sandwich Twp.
-Mary Anne was the daughter of Lindsay and Catherine Little.
+Mary Anne was the daughter of Lindsay and the former Catherine Little.
 Mary Anne Hurst was the widow of Robert Hurst, and she brought 3 children to the marriage, Eliza and 2 sons; Lindsay and Robert.
 Together Rueben and Mary Anne Smith had at least 6 more children known to be George, William, Herbert, David, Harriett and Daniel.

 Dr. Anderson retired from practicing medicine prior to 1921.
 According to the 1921 census, Dr and Mrs. Anderson were residing in Windsor at 137 Sunset Ave and his occupation was listed as ‘sheriff’.

 Dr. Anderson died on the 8th of June, 1939 in Windsor (Essex County).
 Mrs. Anderson died on the 28th of November, 1949.
 Dr. and Mrs. Anderson are buried at Saint John’s Anglican Church Cemetery in Windsor.

 *Dr. Anderson’s son, Clarence Burton Anderson served with the Canadian Military during WWI and WWII.